UK's Deliveroo scraps contract ban on riders seeking workers' rights

 The stipulation was criticised by a British parliamentary inquiry last month, which said the contracts used by a series of burgeoning new apps were "unintelligible."

-Last year, the company started paying riders per delivery rather than per hour, which sparked opposition from some of its riders, forcing it to say they could opt out of the new system, although the trials are continuing in some places.
+Last year, it started paying riders per delivery rather than per hour, which sparked opposition from some of its riders, forcing it to say they could opt out of the new system, although the trials are continuing in some places.

 Deliveroo's new contract has also been cut by nearly half to four pages and removed the need for riders to provide a two-week notice period before quitting the firm.

-In an email sent to riders, Warne also made clear they could work for rivals.
+In an email sent to riders, the firm's UK and Ireland Managing Director Dan Ware also made clear they could work for rivals.

+"As an independent contractor you are free to work with whoever you choose and wear whatever kit you want.
+There continues to be no requirement to wear Deliveroo-branded kit while you work with us," he said.